 R.J. serves as co-chair of the Firm's global Midstream strategic specialty area, and is also currently the Vice President (and President-elect) of the Energy Bar Association's Texas chapter.

 Prior to entering private practice, R.J. served as an Honors Attorney and then as an Attorney-Adviser at the Department of Energy in Washington, D.C.
 As an Honors Attorney, R.J. received the Secretary's Achievement Award for his work on enforcing energy efficiency standards.
-As an Attorney-Adviser, R.J. provided legal counsel to the Office of Fossil Energy on a broad array of transactional, operation, regulatory, and policy issues and matters involving natural gas, liquid hydrocarbons, coal, and other fossil fuels.
-R.J. also represented the Department's National Laboratories and National Security Sites in administrative litigation before state public service commissions across the country.
+As an Attorney-Adviser, R.J. provided legal counsel to the Office of Fossil Energy on a broad array of transactional, operation, regulatory, and policy issues and matters, with a specific focus on regulating natural gas and LNG imports and exports and advising DOE senior leadership on Strategic Petroleum Reserve and other energy security matters.

 Before attending law school, R.J. served in the U.S. Army as a Field Artillery Officer, attaining the rank of Captain in three years.
 During his military service, R.J. deployed to Iraq and received several prestigious decorations, including the Bronze Star medal, the Meritorious Service Medal, and the Combat Action Badge.

-R.J. currently serves as a board member for the Energy Bar Association’s Texas Chapter.
-R.J. is also actively involved in a number of veterans organizations and initiatives, including the Houston Bar Association’s Military and Veterans Committee as well as the Veteran Leadership Development Group.
+R.J. is actively involved in a number of national and local veterans organizations and initiatives, including the Houston Bar Association's Military and Veterans Committee as well as the Veteran Leadership Development Group.

 Representation of major energy company in its disposition of offshore and midstream oil and gas assets in California.

 Representation of major energy company in its negotiation of various commercial agreements related to CO2 capture, transportation, and sequestration, including offtake and marketing of related environmental attributes.